How a leading bank is creating a culture of self-directed continuous learning with EdCast LXP

-EdCast LXP has massively improved the learner experience and will continue to become more personalized as more content, partnerships and skills are added to the platform.
-AI-enabled, personalized content and learning paths will prepare employees for multiple careers and build multi-disciplinary skills for work and life.
+EdCast LXP has massively improved the learner experience and will continue to become more personalised as more content, partnerships and skills are added to the platform.
+AI-enabled, personalised content and learning paths will prepare employees for multiple careers and build multi-disciplinary skills for work and life.

 The impact in numbers

-EdCast LXP deployment is helping the customer build an employee-centric learning culture across the organization.
+EdCast LXP deployment is helping the customer build an employee-centric learning culture across the organisation.
 Here are some of the critical KPIs defining their success: